European Traveler

 © Anne Frank House / Photographer: Cris Toala Olivares

 The Anne Frank story is well-known worldwide making a visit to the house in Amsterdam where she and her family hid from the German occupiers during the Second World War one of the most popular sites to visit in Holland.
 For many visitors, visiting the Anne Frank Huis is almost a pilgrimage while others are disappointed by the often crowded interior and rather bare displays.
 Queuing outside the Anne Frank House Museum has disappeared, as no tickets are sold at the museum itself.
 All tickets for the Anne Frank Museum are only sold online with admission during a specific time slot.
-Currently, 80% of time slots are available two months in advance with the remaining 20% available for purchase online for visits on the same day.
 Anne Frank tours may provide some context to her life in Amsterdam but no guided tour includes admission to the Anne Frank House.

 The Diary of Anne Frank in Amsterdam